 Another positive about Delta-8 THC is that it is legal in any state that marijuana and hemp derived CBD is legal medically or recreationally.
 Delta-8 falls into a kind of regulatory gray area since it can be obtained from both the hemp and marijuana plants and can be converted from CBD which has zero Delta-9 THC present.
 If there are traces of Delta-9 THC present, it needs to be below the federally regulated level of 0.3%.

-As a result, extractors and manufacturers have begun to isolate this cannabinoid and convert CBD into Delta-8 and are adding to many products since it features some special effects not seen with other cannabinoids.
+As a result, extractors and manufacturers have begun to isolate this cannabinoid and convert CBD derived from hemp into Delta-8 and are adding to many products including Delta 8 Gummies, Delta 8 Vape Pens and selling Delta 8 Distillate.